10 qualities of a good leader

-Leaders must be able to think critically.
-Critical thinking is highly valued in the workplace, because it supports better decision making and problem solving.
+Objective analysis is highly valued in the workplace and as a skill that good leaders display, because it supports better decision making and problem solving.
 However, many employees have a lot of room for improvement as critical thinkers, according to research.
-Our own research on the skills employers value found that 61% of employers consider critical thinking to be important, so look at your own abilities in this area and have the self awareness to know if you need to make improvements.
+Research on the skills employers value found that 61% of employers consider critical thinking to be important.

-You can also consider online critical thinking courses to develop this effective leadership skill in a professional setting.
+You can do online critical thinking courses to build this leadership skill in a professional setting.
 Start with a free online webinar or short course and then see how far you want to develop as a critical thinker in your organisation.

-Of course, not every great leader will possess all ten of these leadership qualities.
-Some of the best leaders will also use certain leadership skills more than others.
-But a great leader has a strong mix of most of the above leadership qualities and uses them to benefit and inspire their team, the organisation's vision and the overall company success.
-They lead with honesty, humility, accountability, loyalty, confidence and self responsibility.
+Not every leader will boast all of these leadership qualities, and some of the greatest leaders will also use certain leadership skills more than others.
+But the best leader will have a strong mix of most of the above qualities and use them to benefit and inspire their team, the organisation's vision and contribute to the overall company success.
+Truly great leaders lead with honesty, humility, accountability, loyalty, confidence and self-responsibility.

 So, if your career goal includes becoming a leader in your chosen field, focus your development on acquiring these skills.
 Good luck.